 Everyone has the basic human right to be who they are.
-No one but you has the right to determine your gender identity or how you live.
-Trans people should be able to express their gender through their appearance, use the right bathrooms, and medically trasition if they want to.
+No one but you has the right to determine your sexual orientation or how you live.

+- Trans people have the right to express their gender through their appearance. - Trans people have the right to use bathrooms and public facilities that match their gender. - Trans people have the right to medically transition if they wish to.

 But sometimes, especially for young people, laws, school policies, and authorities don't reflect our basic rights.
-Recently, politicians have chosen to harm and endanger transgender young people to score political points, and many states have restrictions on transgender life.
 It's a good idea to look up laws and policies in your state and school.
 If your school isn't supportive, and you're interested in working to change that, visit www.advocatesforyouth.org to find a community of youth activists who are working for acceptance and legal rights for trans young people.

-Where can I go to feel safe or find support?
+Where can I go if I am feeling unsafe or need support?

-Think about supportive adults you know.

-Is there a friend, neighbor, teacher, or school counselor you can trust?
+Think about supportive adults you know - is there a friend, neighbor, teacher, or school counselor you can trust?

 Search online.
 There may be supportive groups in your area, or online networks which can provide support.